 Tree Canada resources →

 The Emerald Ash Borer (EAB) is an invasive species of beetle that is highly destructive to ash trees.
 Native to Asia, it was first found in North America in 2002 in Michigan and southwestern Ontario.
 It is believed that EAB was first brought to North America in ash wood used in shipping pallets.
 Since its introduction to North America, EAB has been spread mostly by humans unknowingly moving infested wood, in the form of logs or firewood, into un-infested areas.
-For more information about EAB, visit our Emerald Ash Borer page.

 Visit our Tree Killers page for more information and images on invasive plants, insects, and diseases.